massexchange/MXEngineering/4C Integration.md

 1. Seller submits their supply into the market.
 2. Buyer queries the market to see availible supply.
 3. Buyer submits their demand into the market.
-4. If there is is no match, the orders rest until cancelled or expired.
+4. If there is is no match, the orders rest until canceled or expired.
 5. If there is a match, the inventory is transferred and taken off the market.
 6. After a match, buyer can see results on the Log.